kiwitcms/kiwitcms.github.io/content/2022-01-24-feature-environment-and-properties.markdown

 In the Fedora example shown above some of the test cases also have their own parameters, e.g. the *QA:Testcase_desktop_app_basic* scenario.

-**Definition: TestRun environment key/values will be combined with TestCase property key/values to form the final test matrix!
+**Definition: TestRun environment key/values will be combined with TestCase parameter key/values to form the final test matrix!
 This opens up the possibility for combinatorial test execution generation.**

-Once properties and environment(s) are specified you will start seeing multiple test executions for the same test case inside newly created test runs.
+Once parameters and environment(s) are specified you will start seeing multiple test executions for the same test case inside newly created test runs.
 By default a full-combination test matrix will be created.
 The other option is to [pairwise](https://www.pairwise.org/) all key/value records.